 long boys never grow up

-Isaac van Bakel & Ulysses King
+Isaac van Bakel & Ulysses King1.
+Introduction

 “Long boy” is the colloquial name for two connected memes: a way of referring to any cylinder or cylindrical object, and a specific image of an orange cylinder, based off the first meme.
 Both were established by a throwaway line in a Special Meme Fresh image that categorised sending images of cylinders to your friends and saying "haha long boy" as the 5th layer of irony.
 A combination of audience response to this line and further Special Meme Fresh posts on the same topic would serve to cement both the name and the iconic orange cylinder as the archetypal long boys.